 As invasive plants spread they edge out the native plants that provide clean water, clean air, abundant wildlife, and beautifully diverse natural landscapes.
 These plants are usually introduced by us as we plant our gardens, landscape our properties, and ship our products over oceans that they could never have crossed without our help.
 Because native plant communities cannot halt the spread of invasive species on their own, it is also up to us to maintain and restore their ecological balance.

 Partnerships with The Nature Conservancy and the Northwest Michigan Invasive Species Network as well as countless hours by volunteers have helped to remove baby’s breath from thousands of acres of critical beach and dune habitat in the Lakeshore.
 But, like all worthwhile work, this is an ongoing project that requires additional effort to help hold the progress that has been made.
 Volunteers have played an essential role in treating invasive plants at Sleeping Bear Dunes since they were first identified as a threat to the lakeshore’s resources.

 In 2018 the ‘Invasive Plant Brigade’ program was piloted in partnership with the Friends of Sleeping Bear Dunes to continue this work.

-In 2019 the Plant Brigade will focus on removing baby’s breath from the areas around the dune climb trailhead, reducing the opportunities of visitors to accidentally pick up seeds and spread them throughout the Lakeshore.
+Last year, the Plant Brigade’s focus was on removing baby’s breath from the areas around the dune climb trailhead, reducing the opportunities of visitors to accidentally pick up seeds and spread them throughout the Lakeshore.

 Manually removing Baby’s breath is physically demanding work.
 Each individual must work at their own safe pace.
 This work will be in areas with uneven terrain, direct sunlight, as well as high heat and humidity.
 Like all natural areas, you may also encounter biting insects and inquisitive visitors.
 Sleeping Bear Dunes National Lakeshore will provide you with shovels and gloves and some strategies to work effectively and safely.